The Homosexual Was Invented in 1869

 But if you want to write something true to the period—something that takes seriously the interior lives of people who didn’t have our categories—I’m telling you it’s possible.
 And it’s more interesting than you think.

 The Greek philosophers believed erotic love between men was a path to the divine.
 The Romans built an empire on pragmatism and cared about status, not orientation.
-The Georgians maintained particular friendships in open secrecy, conducted with honor and discretion.
+The Georgians maintained particular friendships in open secrecy, conducted with honour and discretion.
 None of them were repressed.
 None of them were in the closet.
-They were living fully realized lives according to frameworks that made sense in their worlds.
+They were living fully realised lives according to frameworks that made sense in their worlds.

 Your characters can do the same.